Heinrich Bartels: Greece and the Balkans

 On 18 October, IV.
 Gruppe command was passed on to Hauptmann Joachim Kirschner after the former commander Sinner had been transferred on 13 September.
 In the intermediate period, two officers had led the Gruppe, Oberleutnant Dietrich Boesler, who was killed on 10 October, and by Burk, the commander of 11.
 Staffel.
-Bartels claimed a Supermarine Spitfire shot down on 23 October.
+Bartels claimed a Spitfire shot down on 23 October.
 Two days later, IV.
 Gruppe claimed seven aerial victories without loss.
 Between Stari Bar and Cape of Rodon the Gruppe engaged in combat with P-38 fighters of which Bartels shot down four of the USAAF fighters.
 On 31 October, 11.
 Staffel lost its Staffelkapitän (squadron leader) Burk who was shot down over sea near Cape of Rodon.
 In this encounter, Bartels shot down two P-38 fighters.
 Command of 11.
 Staffel was then briefly led by Leutnant Wolfgang Hohls until he was killed in action on 10 December.
 The Staffel was then led by Leutnant Rolf Heissner until 17 December when he was also killed.
 The next Staffelkapitän was then Leutnant Paul Becker.
 On 17.
 December, the Gruppenkommandeur (group commander) Kirschner was also shot down in combat and later killed.
 He was replaced by Hauptmann Otto Meyer.

 Bartels claimed his 70th aerial victory on 15 November 1943.
-That day, he shot down four P-38 fighters southeast of Kalamaki.
+That day, he claimed to have shot down four P-38 fighters southeast of Kalamaki.
+That day, the USAAF 321st and 340th Bombardment Group, escorted by P-38 fighters of the 82nd Fighter Group, were intercepted by twelve Bf 109 fighters which were driven off without loss.
 At the time, he was assigned Messerschmitt Bf 109 G-6/R6 (Werknummer 27 169—factory number) "Red 13" bearing the name of his wife Marga.
 Two days later, he was credited with two North American B-25 Mitchell bombers and a P-38 fighter following an USAAF attack on the Kalamaki Airfield.
 These were his last claims in the Mediterranean theater.
 On 27 January 1944, IV.
 Gruppe began relocating to Graz Airfield, at first the ground personnel followed by the flying elements on 16 March.
 During its ten-month tenure since its creation in May 1943, IV.
 Gruppe pilots had claimed 88 aerial victories, including 24 by Bartels alone.
 During this period, the Gruppe lost 27 pilots plus further seven were severely wounded and one was taken prisoner of war.